davidcsterratt/retistruct/docs/index.md

 ## Updates

+August 2020
+: The development branch, 0.7.x, is released.
+This adds the ability to stitch together separate fragments and reconstruct 3D data comprising an overhead image and depth map.
+There are also user interface improvements, most notably a magnifier function.
+The improvements were supported by an NIH R21 grant (EY027894) from 2018-2020 to Dr. Mark P.
+Krebs, The Jackson Laboratory.

 December 2019
 : Retistruct 0.6.1 and 0.6.2 is out.
 This reinstates sphericalplots and the saving of reconstructed data.
 New features include allowing resizing of windows so plots can be larger, allowing data counts to be read in using ijroi and csv formats and exposing some features in the API.
 Version 0.6.2 fixes a small issue and adds much better documentation for developers.
 See the [NEWS file](https://github.com/davidcsterratt/retistruct/blob/master/pkg/retistruct/NEWS) for more information.